opensquare-network/papers/whitepaper.md

 2. Lead some projects' ecosystem building as curators.
 3. Build platforms where projects and builders can join the collaboration network by themselves.

+## Credit building
+People’s credit can usually be judged by their behaviors.
+We can classify on-chain behaviors into two categories, objective ones and subjective ones.
+- Objective behaviors are related with the predefined rules, like breaking/commiting promises.
+- Subjective behaviors are remarks one collaborator gave to another.

+To help users’ usage in various scenarios, we build users’ credit score in three ways, behavior score, general score and feature score.

+- Behavior score.
+It’s built directly from users’ collaboration activities.
+Usually one behavior has a score range which will be applied to the user’s score, and this score range can be governed with OpenSquare tokens.
+- General score.
+It’s just a normalization of behavior score which may help users’ understanding and comparison.
+- Feature score.
+Different behaviors may reflect different human traits.
+Category of different behaviors and the corresponding credit building will help users’ know another one’s different trait.

 ## Trusted profile
 Profile trustworthiness can be enhanced by blockchain in the following ways.
 - History behaviors stored on-chain will be aggregated.